FLINDERS QUARTET'S 2018 COMPOSER DEVELOPMENT PROGRAM

-After a supremely successful inaugural workshop in 2016, Flinders Quartet again invites applications from composers to submit a short work for string quartet to be workshopped by the members of the quartet and composition mentors, Mary Finsterer and Brenton Broadstock, resulting in a professionally recorded live and streamed performance.
+Following supremely successful composer development projects in 2016 and 2017, Flinders Quartet again invites applications from composers to submit a short work for string quartet to be workshopped by the members of the quartet and composition mentor, Stuart Greenbaum, resulting in a professionally recorded and live-streamed performance in August 2018.

-Up to six applicants will have the chance to spend up to three hours with the quartet on their composition.
-The workshops will be open to the public, allowing aspiring composers to witness the creative process of other composers as well as demonstrating their own compositional development.
-The workshops, rehearsals and performance will take place over a period of eight days towards the end of 2017.
+Successful applicants will be invited to spend intensive time with the quartet and composition mentor on their composition.
+The workshops will take place in Melbourne and will be open to the public, allowing aspiring composers to witness the creative process of other composers as well as demonstrating their own compositional development.
+The workshops will culminate in a produced recording to be broadcast by media partner, 3MBS Fine Music Melbourne, and a public, live-streamed performance of the works with 5stream; thus providing the composers an invaluable reference and promotional tool, and documenting the development of chamber music in Australia.

 While the program is open to composers of all ages, a special place will be given to a composer below the age of 30, supported by Scarlet’s Fund.
-This participant will also be eligible for a one week residency at artists' retreat, All That We Are, in Tasmania.
+This participant will also be eligible for a one week residency at artists’ retreat, All That We Are, in Tasmania, with return airfare provided.

 SUBMISSION TERMS & CONDITIONS: